Marko Perović (footballer, born 1972): Managerial career

 On 18 February 2016, Perović reunited with Milinković where he continue working as his assistant at Anorthosis.
 However a disappointing run in the league saw them both getting sacked from the Cypriot club.

 On 26 February 2018, Perović reunited with Milinković again where they joined Rad in their native country.

-In July 2020, Perović served as manager of Železničar Pančevo making his first managerial role since 2014.
+In July 2020, Perović served as manager of Železničar Pančevo making his first managerial role.

 On 4 February 2022, Perović was appointed as the manager of second tier Serbian club Dubočica.

 On 19 July 2023, Perović was appointed by Singapore Premier League club Lion City Sailors working under compatriot Aleksandar Ranković as his assistant.